 Baptistry or Church Architectural Model, 1782

-This is a architectural model.
+This is a Architectural Model.
 It is dated 1782 and we acquired it in 2013.
-Its medium is carved and turned ivory and ivory veneer, gilt metal, wood.
+Its medium is carved and turned bone veneer, gilt metal, wood.
 It is a part of the Product Design and Decorative Arts department.

 This extraordinary model of a temple is close to many late Renaissance examples.
 The proportions are those of the late 16th century.
 The model was executed, however, in 1782, probably in Venice.
 It is dedicated to Pope Pius VI as a special commission.
 The very sophisticated carved and veneered ivory on wood demonstrates excellent skill.
 The structure carries its hexagonal shape from the base up to the gallery and on to the drum that supports the dome, which has oculi windows.
 Made by a great model maker who was possibly also an architect, this model sums up many treatises on architectural refinement of the Renaissance in its execution, shape and design.

 This model is one of a group of models proposed for acquisition.
 Models are an important part of the design process, and demonstrate craftsmanship, skill of execution, and the innovative use of materials.
 The group under consideration would provide the museum with an opportunity to examine the role of the model in many contexts.

 Our curators have highlighted 7 objects that are related to this one.
 Here are three of them, selected at random: